Youngkin, McAuliffe in last-minute scramble to rally voters

 McAuliffe has brought in a series of high-profile surrogates including President Joe Biden, former President Barack Obama and celebrity musicians Pharrell Williams and Dave Matthews in the final stretch.
 Youngkin, meanwhile, has eschewed virtually all public campaign visits from well-known party allies who would typically flock to a hot race.

-Legislation passed in 2020 eliminated excuses that were previously required in order for a person to cast a vote by absentee ballot.
+Legislation passed in 2020 eliminated the need to provide one of a certain number of limited excuses to vote absentee.
 Now any qualified voter can cast a ballot starting 45 days before the election.

-Over 1.1 million Virginians out of the state’s approximately 5.8 million registered voters cast a ballot early this year, according to state data published by the nonpartisan Virginia Public Access Project.
-That marks a dramatic increase compared with the mere 195,634 early votes the last gubernatorial cycle.
+More than 1.1 million out of the state’s approximately 5.9 million registered voters cast a ballot early this year, according to state data published by the nonpartisan Virginia Public Access Project.
+That’s down sharply from the 2.8 million early votes in last year’s presidential election but marks a dramatic increase compared with the mere 195,634 early votes during the last gubernatorial cycle, before the voting reforms were instituted.

+McAuliffe spokeswoman Christina Freundlich said the campaign expects many Democrats to revert to their pre-coronavirus pandemic voting habits this year, favoring in-person voting on Election Day.

+Still, at the Henrico rally, McAuliffe claimed Democrats had a “big lead on the early vote.”

 The hectic pace of campaigning was set to continue Monday.
 Both candidates will be crisscrossing the state, each with stops in Roanoke, Virginia Beach, the Richmond area and northern Virginia.